ga-curriculum/dom-events/responding-to-events/README.md

   <button>Add Comment</button>
 ```

-When we click the Add Comment button, we want to create a new comment with the text entered in the input and then clear the input.
+When we click the **Add Comment** `button`, we want to create a new comment with the text entered in the input.
 We can add a `click` event listener to pretty much any element - not just buttons.
 However, buttons are pre-styled to look and act clickable, so you should use them when possible.

 ## Creating an in-memory element

 If we want to add a new comment, we’re going to need to create a new <li> element.
-Here’s how we can do it using the `document.createElement` method:
+Here’s how we can do it using the [`document.createElement`](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) method:

 ```javascript
 const btnElement = document.querySelector('button')